raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_1_top.md

 As stated before, trade sequences are not implemented by strategies themselves.
 They use a generic algorithm, and strategies only provide their own configurations for the generic trade sequence.
 Their involvement in the trading core hence stops here.

-## General considerations on the provider.
+## General considerations on the provider

 This section will not describe the provider in a technical manner, as this will be done in a dedicated chapter.